PHYS 201 TEST #3 11/01/13 DR. HOLMES NAME

 INFORMATION: MASS OF EARTH = 6.0 x 1024kg; RADIUS OF EARTH = 6,378 km.

-b) Assuming the engine was the source of this final kinetic energy, what is the average power of the engine (neglecting the power needed to overcome friction and air resistance) during the acceleration
+b) Assuming the bike rider was the source of this gravitational energy increase, what is the average power of the rider necessary to maintain the speed of 10 m/s during the climb (neglecting the power needed to overcome friction and air resistance):

-3) a) What is the magnitude of the escape velocity for an asteriod with mass of 2.3 x 1018 kg and a radius of 100 km ?
+3) a) What is the escape velocity for an asteriod with mass of 5.1 x 1017 kg and a radius of 80 km ?

-b) Is this escape speed [less than, the same as, or more than] the escape speed for an asteriod with the same mass but a larger radius?
+b) Is this escape speed [less than, the same as, or more than] the escape speed for an asteriod with the same mass but a smaller radius?

-4) A person on a sled with combined mass 80 kg is at the top of a snow covered hill 34 meters in vertical height above the base of the hill.
-The hill has a constant grade of 40° with the horizontal.
-Assume there is no friction or air resistance.
+4) A person on a sled with a combined mass of 80 kg is at the top of a snow covered hill 28 meters in vertical height above the base of the hill.
+The hill has a constant grade of 34° with the horizontal.
+Assume in parts a-d that there is no friction or air resistance.

 a) Assuming the sled starts from rest (no initial push), how fast will the sled be going at the base of the hill?